Why Resolve Conflict Now?

 Accept other’s comments without judgment and personal filtering.
 Have you ever listened and been thinking of your response while you were supposed to be listening?
 Personal filtering occurs when you are hearing the person’s comments, but you are relating the comments back to your experiences and processing the information based on your way of thinking.
 When you do this, you tend to lose touch with the other person’s feelings because you are focusing on your own thoughts.

-Both perspectives understood and validated.
-Once each of you has listened and validated what you have heard from the other person (content and feelings), you can move to agreeing to the underlying issue.
+Both perspectives are understood and validated.
+Once each of you has listened and validated what you have heard from the other person (content and feelings), you can move to agree to the underlying issue.

-Traditionally, effective communication is experienced through words, sounds and body language.
+Traditionally, effective communication is experienced through words, sounds, and body language.
 The medium you choose to resolve conflict is critical to success.
-The medium chosen to communicate to resolve conflicts can have different implications.
+The medium chosen to communicate during conflict resolution can have different implications.